2025 Hamas–Doghmush conflict: After Hamas' takeover

+During the Gaza war

 In March 2024, Israeli news articles citing social media reports, published the claim that Hamas had executed Saleh Doghmush, leader of the Doghmush clan for allegedly collaborating with Israel.
 The Doghmush clan denied this claim, releasing a statement that Saleh Doghmush had already been killed by an Israeli airstrike on the family's mosque on November 16, 2023.
 Hamas media officials also denied the claim.
+At the time, the Doghmush clan rejected any support from or collaboration with Israel and had affirmed its support for Hamas.

 In early-mid 2025, Hamas engaged rival armed groups such as the Popular Forces led by Yasser Abu Shabab with an increased frequency due to a perceived power vacuum in Gaza, in some cases alleging that their rivals have ties to Israel.
-In June 2025, Benjamin Netanyahu confirmed that Israel was arming anti-Hamas clans and militias in Gaza, but the Doghmush clan was not specifically named.
+In June 2025, Israeli Prime Minister Benjamin Netanyahu confirmed that Israel was arming anti-Hamas clans and militias in Gaza, but the Doghmush clan was not specifically named.

 In September 2025, three Palestinian men accused of collaboration with Israel were executed on the streets of Gaza in order to send a deterrent message.

+After October 2025 ceasefire

-On October 11, 2025, hours after US president Donald Trump's plan went into effect, Hamas began redeploying its military presence in areas where the Israeli army had vacated.
-The group mobilized an estimated 7,000 fighters to areas of contested control across the Gaza strip, and appointed five new governors, all with military backgrounds, some ranking as previous brigade commanders in Qassem-Brigades.
-The Hamas interior ministry stated that the purpose of the campaign was to locate and arrest collaborators, informants and looters.
+On October 11, 2025, hours after U.S. president Donald Trump's ceasfire plan went into effect, Hamas began redeploying its military presence in areas where the Israeli army had vacated.
+The group mobilized an estimated 7,000 militants to areas of contested control across the Gaza strip, and appointed five new governors, all with military backgrounds, some ranking as previous brigade commanders in al-Qassam Brigades.
+The Gaza Strip Interior Ministry stated that the purpose of the campaign was to locate and arrest collaborators, informants, and looters.

+According to local reports, after Israel’s advance into Gaza City, the Doghmush clan relocated near the Jordanian Hospital in Tel al-Hawa.

 October 2025 clashes

+Attack

-On Sunday, October 12, 2025, Hamas gunmen approached a compound in the Tel al-Hawa neighbourhood, near the Jordanian hospital in southern Gaza City and engaged the Doghmush clan members within.
-The number of Hamas fighters attempting to storm the residential area were said to be around 300 by eyewitnesses.
+On Sunday, October 12, 2025, Hamas gunmen approached a compound in the Tel al-Hawa neighbourhood, near the Jordanian Hospital in southern Gaza City and engaged the Doghmush clan members within.
+The number of Hamas militants attempting to storm the residential area were said to be around 300 by eyewitnesses.
 The members of the clan were believed to be well-armed with machine guns and improvised explosives, with an estimated strength in the hundreds as well.

-The ensuing battle caused dozens of families to flee the their homes under heavy gunfire, with one civillian stating that "this time people weren't fleeing Israeli attacks. they were running from their own people".
-Members of the clan as quoted as saying "Children are screaming and dying, they are burning our houses", as well as "they arrested all the youths, lined them up against walls, pointed weapons at their heads.
-There is a massacre here".
+The ensuing battle caused dozens of families to flee their homes under heavy gunfire, with one civilian stating that: "this time people weren't fleeing Israeli attacks they were running from their own people".
+Members of the clan were quoted saying: "Children are screaming and dying, they are burning our houses", as well as: "they arrested all the youths, lined them up against walls, pointed weapons at their heads.
+There was a massacre here".
 Members of Hamas were reportedly "firing indiscriminately" at the homes of the Doghmush clan in the Sabra neighborhood.

-During the fighting, 27 people were reportedly killed, including 8 Hamas fighters and 19 members of the Doghmush clan, though other reports estimate 64 fatalities.
+During the fighting, 27 people were reportedly killed, including 8 Hamas militants and 19 members of the Doghmush clan, though other reports estimate 64 fatalities.